 We will look at the people within the organisation, their motivation, satisfaction and contribution to the development of the organisation or service area.
 We will assess how employees are managed, developed and empowered, and consider communication processes and whether people feel rewarded and recognised for their efforts.

 We will consider whether the organisations or service area manage resources in the most efficient, effective and sustainable way, including financial and information resources and assets.
 We will assess whether this supports key activities and outcomes.
 A key element of resourcing is the consideration of best value.

 We will look at how well partners work together to support the delivery of outcomes as well as the approach to managing partnerships.
 Key elements include developing an agreed vision and objectives and aligning information, assets and resources in partnership to achieve shared outcomes.
 We will consider how well partners jointly plan and cooperate in delivering integrated working and whether the partnership ethos has developed a positive culture of involvement and working together.

 We will work with others to ensure our Framework reflects best practice and has the potential to develop into a wider self-assessment tool.

 Assessing Our Impact

 We will develop approaches to better assess the impact of our work and measure how we have contributed towards positive outcomes for communities across Scotland.
-We will seek to demonstrate how our annual scrutiny activities have improved the state, effectiveness and efficiency of both Police Scotland and the Authority and how we have supported them to deliver services that are high quality, continually improving, effective and responsive to local needs.
+We will seek to demonstrate how our annual scrutiny activities have improved the state, effectiveness and efficiency of both Police Scotland and the SPA and how we have supported them to deliver services that are high quality, continually improving, effective and responsive to local needs.